-Within a year, the members decided to display their work for the public and a small show was mounted on tables at the Junior Achievement Building.
-This small display grew into an annual show, with hundreds of judged quilts, vendors, demonstrations, a mini quilt auction, and prizes.
-In 2017, for its 35th year, TVQG is joining with 5 other local quilt gilds and the American Sewing and Quilt Expo to form the North Texas Quilt Festival.
+Within a year, the members decided to display their work for the public and a small quilt show was mounted on tables at the Junior Achievement Building.
+That small display grew into an annual show, with hundreds of judged quilts, vendors, demonstrations, a mini quilt auction, and prizes.
+In 2017, Trinity Valley Quilters' Guild joined with five other local quilt Guilds and the Original Sewing and Quilt Expo to form the North Texas Quilt Festival.
 That combined annual quilt show has been a continued success, and outlet for everyone's quilting enjoyment!

 By 1989, the membership was outgrowing not only their spece but their focus.
 The women no longer met to work on their projects.
 Now they wanted to learn from nationally known teachers, increase their skills and teach others..
 The move to the Central Cristian Church in June of 1984, offered room to grow and expand.
 During the next sixteen years, the Guild added Community Outreach Projects, an annual Donation Quilt, a Scholarship Program, and monthly workshops and speakers.

 In 2021, Trinity Valley Quilters' Guild will begin a new chapter in it's growth with a move to the CERA on the banks of the Trinity River.
 This will provide even more room for expansion, both literelly with extensive available parking, and technologicaly. as we move into the Zoom age.